Jaqueline F. Hoch · Porto Alegre, Brazil

 Jaqueline F. Hoch should be presented as a professional with enough public grounding to support a serious, organized, and trustworthy presence on the web.
 Porto Alegre, Dynamox, Estácio, and a public LinkedIn profile form that starting point.

 Gestão & Transporte adds context in a logistics, cost, and operational domain.
-That matters because it moves the reading toward a real business-software environment without artificially expanding her scope.
+BrasMedia extends that reading toward product, digital presence, and distributed operations.
+Together, the two projects move the profile closer to real delivery without artificially expanding her scope.

 The strongest result is a calm, readable, professional presentation built to communicate clarity, collaboration, and credibility.